Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 Withdrawal rate

-The 4% rule comes from William Bengen's 1994 Determining Withdrawal Rates Using Historical Data, formalised by the Trinity Study (Cooley, Hubbard, Walz, 1998) which concluded that withdrawal rates of 3% and 4% are "extremely unlikely to exhaust any portfolio" over a 30-year US retirement.
+The 4% rule comes from William Bengen's 1994 paper Determining Withdrawal Rates Using Historical Data, formalised by the Trinity Study (Cooley, Hubbard, Walz, 1998), which concluded that withdrawal rates of 3% and 4% are "extremely unlikely to exhaust any portfolio" over a 30-year US retirement.

 Two reasons to be more conservative in Nepal:

 - Higher inflation drag.
-Per the World Bank's Nepal CPI series, the 5-year average through end-2025 was 5.2%; the long-run average since 1981 is 7.7%.
+Per the World Bank's Nepal CPI series, the 5-year average through end-2025 was 5.2%, and the long-run average since 1981 is 7.7%.
 US long-run inflation is closer to 3%.
 Higher inflation eats real returns faster.

 - Lower real return ceiling.
 A globally diversified portfolio can target ~5–7% real long-run.
 A Nepal-only portfolio sits in the 4–6% real band (see below).
 The 4% rule was calibrated on the higher-return regime.